scholtzm/vapor-winston-logger/README.md

 #### `prefix` (optional)

-If enabled, all log messages are prefixed with bot's login.
+If enabled, all log messages are prefixed with bot's username.
 Default value: `false`

 ### License